The Joy Luck Club (film): Production

 Carolco Pictures initially agreed to support the project in spring 1990, but the company had fiscal problems, and the filmmakers turned down the contract in fall 1990 due to not receiving the level of creative control that they demanded.
 Therefore, Tan, Wang, and Bass outlined the screenplay themselves "in a narrative format" over three days in January 1991.
 Tan and Bass completed the first draft between August and November 1991.
 When they returned to Ixtlan in March 1992, Jeffrey Katzenberg, chairman of Walt Disney Studios, approved the project as proposed by Stone and Yang, and gave them full creative control.
 In spring 1992, Hollywood Pictures agreed to assist production and distribute the film.

 Despite that she lacked filmmaking experience, "[Amy] Tan found the process not nearly as bad as she had feared.
 She was happy that collaborating meant discussions and that they were followed by time to write on her own."
 Janet Yang said that although several studios were interested, Disney "was the only one to step up to the line".
-The producers were surprised, but Yang felt in retrospect that Joy Luck "fits in with Disney's agenda—taking a chance on low-budget projects not dependent on star power".
+The producers were surprised, but Yang felt in retrospect that Joy Luck " fits in with Disney's agenda—taking a chance on low-budget projects not dependent on star power".
 She described Disney as being "less hands-on than usual" through not being familiar with the subject.

-In regard to casting, director Wang filled 50 speaking parts for female characters and 10 parts for male characters.
-He had to find Asian actresses who were visually distinct despite the lack of variation in hair color and ethnic features, and additionally he had to find actresses of different ages similar in appearance to younger or older selves as different parts of the film occur in different time periods.
+In regard to casting, director Wang filled fifty speaking parts for female characters and ten parts for male characters.
+He sought Asian actresses who were visually distinct, despite the lack of variation in hair color and ethnic features.
+Additionally, he sought actresses of different ages similar in appearance to younger or older selves as different parts of the film occur in different time periods.
 Additionally, he wanted to use several actresses and actors who spoke Mandarin, so this aspect limited casting options.
-A total of 15 actresses portrayed the main characters, with the main group consisting of eight.
+A total of fifteen actresses portrayed the main characters, with the main group consisting of eight.

+The experienced actresses France Nuyen, Tsai Chin, Lisa Lu, and Vietnamese-born Kieu Chinh were cast as the main mothers of the film.

 Filming began in San Francisco in October 1992 and then in China in February 1993.
 Amy Tan did not participate in the casting, though Tan's mother, aunts, and four-year-old niece were extras in the movie, as well as Janet Yang's parents and Tan herself briefly.
 The filming was completed in March 1993.
 The film's budget totaled to $10.5–10.6 million.

 Hsu Ying Li (1910–1993), who portrayed the matchmaker in the film, and worked as a culture consultant on set, was killed in a car accident in Oakland, California, on April 28, 1993.
 Therefore, the film is dedicated in her memory in the end credits.